-On the other hand, aAmyloid fibrils are nanostructures formed by the ordered deposition of β-sheet rich proteins or peptides following a seeding-driven process.
-Although amyloid assemblies are related to some progressive neurodegenerative diseases, they have been also detected in normal cellular processes (72).
+On the other hand, amyloid fibrils are nanostructures formed by the ordered deposition of β-sheet rich proteins or peptides following a seeding-driven process.
+Although amyloid assemblies are related to some progressive neurodegenerative diseases, they have been also detected in normal cellular processes (82).
 The amyloidogenic ability of peptides has been determined to be contained in short stretches as short as five amino acids.
-The common characteristic of these peptides is the presence of aromatic amino acids which play a central role in the self-assembling process suggesting an important role of stacking in ATP-independent intermolecular interactions mediated by multiple hydrogen bonding (73).
+The common characteristic of these peptides is the presence of aromatic amino acids which play a central role in the self-assembling process suggesting an important role of stacking in ATP-independent intermolecular interactions mediated by multiple hydrogen bonding (83).
 Based on this molecular principle, amyloydogenic peptides have been explored in a bottom-up strategy for the development of biocompatible nanostructures to be used in novel biosensing devices, in surface decoration, as drug-delivery systems and for tissue engineering among others.

-Conducting nanowires incorporate metallic ions in the amyloid fibers through cysteine residues resulting in nanocomponents of electrochemical biosensors for the detection of nuclceic acids and metabolites (74).
-In addition, amyloid nanofibers can be accommodated in polymeric networks as components of hidrogels, improving sensitivity and specificity of immunoassays (75).
+Conducting nanowires incorporate metallic ions in the amyloid fibers through cysteine residues resulting in nanocomponents of electrochemical biosensors for the detection of nuclceic acids and metabolites (84).
+In addition, amyloid nanofibers can be accommodated in polymeric networks as components of hidrogels, improving sensitivity and specificity of immunoassays (85).
 Amyloids can be also adapted to the delivery of petide-based drugs.
 This concept orbits around the possibility to increase the bioavailability of the drug after administration.
-In that sense, it is crucial to regulate the effective release of the soluble peptide from the fibrils and ensure the absence of cross-seeding with amyloid-related host proteins (76).
+In that sense, it is crucial to regulate the effective release of the soluble peptide from the fibrils and ensure the absence of cross-seeding with amyloid-related host proteins (86).
 The development of such strategy could be used as a platform for the administration of therapeutic peptides fused to aggregation prone peptides.
-Also is of relevance to note the use of decorated surfaces with amyloid fibrils to enhance cell adhesion in regenerative medicine applications (77).
-Finally, as the toxicity of the amyloid aggregation seems to be related to soluble oligomers, seeding amyloid hidrogels able to capture these soluble oligomers in neurodegenerative diseases are been developed (78).
+Also is of relevance to note the use of decorated surfaces with amyloid fibrils to enhance cell adhesion in regenerative medicine applications (87).
+Finally, as the toxicity of the amyloid aggregation seems to be related to soluble oligomers, seeding amyloid hydrogels able to capture these soluble oligomers in neurodegenerative diseases are been developed (88).